I tried direct ingestion of Amazon Bedrock Knowledge Base with S3 data source

 PARTIALLY_INDEXED |

-Only partially succeeded |
+Only partially successful ingestion |

-Let's run this after waiting a bit:
+Let's run this after starting the ingestion and waiting a bit.

 aws bedrock-agent get-knowledge-base-documents \